 8.6 Cooperation, Start-up, and Testing of Program

-At the request of a Party, the other Party shall submit a progress report to the requesting Party regarding progress of the installation of such other Party's Interconnection Facilities and other facilities to be constructed by such Party in connection therewith.
-Both Parties agree to use reasonable efforts to adhere to the In-Service Date.
-Both Parties acknowledge the importance of ongoing communication and discussion with respect to the matters covered by this Agreement, and both Parties will coordinate their respective activities and meet or otherwise communicate on a regular basis to anticipate and resolve problems related to the respective obligations of Customer and FPL in connection with the design, installation, and testing of the Customer’s Interconnection Facilities and FPL’s Interconnection Facilities.
+At the request of a Party, the other Party shall, within five days of such request, submit a progress report to the requesting Party regarding progress of the installation of such other Party's Interconnection Facilities and other facilities to be constructed by such Party in connection therewith.
+Both Parties agree to use best efforts to satisfy the Milestones set forth in Appendix H. Both Parties acknowledge the importance of ongoing communication and discussion with respect to the matters covered by this Agreement, and both Parties will coordinate their respective activities and meet or otherwise communicate on a regular basis to anticipate and resolve problems related to the respective obligations of Customer and FPL in connection with the design, installation, and testing of the Customer’s Interconnection Facilities and FPL’s Interconnection Facilities.
 FPL and Customer shall in good faith cooperate with each other and coordinate completion of their respective work under this Agreement to support the interface and testing of the Customer’s Interconnection Facilities and FPL’s Interconnection Facilities and the interconnection of the Facility with the FPL Transmission System by the Operation Date.
-The Parties shall exchange information and mutually agree upon the design and compatibility of the Parties’ interconnection facilities.
+The Parties shall exchange information and mutually agree upon the design and compatibility of theCustomer’s Interconnection Facilities, FPL’s Interconnection Facilities and Joint Use Facilities.
 The Parties shall work diligently and in good faith to make any necessary design changes to ensure compatibility of the Customer’s Interconnection Facilities and FPL’s Interconnection Facilities to the FPL Transmission System.

-Notwithstanding the foregoing, other than using its reasonable efforts in accordance with its standard practices and procedures to meet the Operation Date, FPL shall have no obligation to take any action to meet such date or liability whatsoever for failure of the Facility or any Customer’s Interconnection Facilities and FPL’s Interconnection Facilities to be constructed, completed, or operational by such date.
-Nothing in this Agreement obligates FPL to take any action that is not in accordance with Good Utility Practice.

 8.7 Equipment Changes

-For facilities not described in Appendix A, Appendix B, Appendix C, and Appendix D if either Party makes material equipment changes to the Facility, the Customer’s Interconnection Facilities, FPL’s Interconnection Facilities, or the FPL Transmission System which it knows may affect the operation or performance of the other Party’s Interconnection Facilities, the Parties agree to notify the other Party, in writing, of such changes within forty eight (48) hours prior to said changes being made.
+For facilities not described in Appendix A, Appendix B, Appendix C, and Appendix D if either Party makes material equipment changes to the Facility, the Customer’s Interconnection Facilities, FPL’s Interconnection Facilities, or the FPL's Transmission System which it knows may affect the operation or performance of the other Party’s Interconnection Facilities, the Parties agree to provide the other Party with thirty (30) days advance written notice of changes being made.
+If such change is to be made during an unplanned outage, Parties agree to notify the other Party, in writing, of such changes within forty eight (48) hours prior to said changes being made.
+If such change is required to avoid an Emergency, Parties agree to comply with terms of Article 6 of this Agreement.
 Such changes shall be made in accordance with FRCC requirements and coordinated between the Parties.

 8.8 System Upgrades

-FPL shall engineer, procure, and construct any System Upgrades as specifically delineated in Appendix B. Customer shall bear the reasonable cost of System Upgrades as specifically delineated in Appendix B. The Parties agree that the cost of any such System Upgrades shall reflect the tax effects to FPL of Customer's payment associated with the System Upgrades.
+FPL shall engineer, procure, and construct any System Upgrades as specifically delineated in Appendix B. Customer shall bear the reasonable cost of System Upgrades as specifically delineated in Appendix B. The Parties agree that the cost of any such System Upgrades shall reflect the net tax effects to FPL of Customer's payment associated with the System Upgrades.

 8.9.
 Credits for System Upgrades